 - In reconciling our perspectives we can gain insights into our shared values and differences in perspectives.

-- Getting past stereotypes is an important factor in our capacity to being empathetic towards others.
+- Getting past stereotypes is an important factor in our capacity to be empathetic towards others.

 - Empathy can also be overwhelming and lead to paralysis.

 - Being empathetic to others requires an emotional commitment.

 - The question of feelings and how we deal with them is important.
 Recognizing our connection to our emotions is critical to empathy.

 - Be open to what we don’t see.

 - Empathy is a key to other traits of servant leadership.

 - We are naturally drawn to fixing things in response to the challenges faced by those around us.

 - We need to support those whose work (nurses, social workers, chaplains, etc) is founded on their ability to empathize with individuals likely to be in distress.

 - There is a point where empathy is open and not open.
 The work still needs to get done.